datagrok-ai/public/help/compute/diff-studio.md

 ### PK

 [Pharmacokinetics](https://en.wikipedia.org/wiki/Pharmacokinetics) (PK) studies how the body absorbs, distributes, metabolizes, and excretes drugs over time.
 The `PK` example simulates this process.
+It demonstrates the usage of the `meta.solver` feature for numerical [solver management](#solver-management).

 ![add-to-workspace](pics/DiffStudio-pk.png)